 - A solicitor will begin processing your claim for you and try to get you the maximum amount of compensation possible

 How Accident Claims UK Could Help Acid Attack Victims

-We can handle claims to award acid attack compensation to the victim.
+We can handle claims to award compensation for the victim of an acid attack.
 Each of our panel of solicitors is an experienced accident and injury lawyer.
 They will always do everything they can to ensure that your claim is a success, but will never do anything to put your claim in jeopardy.
 They will answer your questions using plain and simple English without any legal jargon.

 Claiming acid attack compensation through the CICA scheme might seem quite straightforward.
 However, to receive the correct amount of victim compensation, you’ll need to prepare a strong case with evidence to show what happened.
 This will need to show the extent of your injuries sustained in the acid attack.

 To help make the process easier, a specialist criminal injuries solicitor from our team could help.
 We believe that their experience and their understanding of the CICA scheme could make a difference to the level of compensation you could receive.
 Furthermore, we believe using a solicitor will increase your chances of making a successful claim.

 If a solicitor from our team represents you, they will: